Gives detailed information on more than 5,100 reagents and catalysts.

 Estonian dictionaries on the Internet.

 Estonian Standards.
-Information on more than 22,000 Estonian standards in on-site computer in the library.
-Texts can be read, but not to print or download.
+Information on more than 22,000 Estonian standards can be accessed on a designated computer in the library.
+Texts can be read, but saved or printed.
 Further information: https://www.evs.ee/shop.

 The database contains two databases: the statistics database and the regional development database; it presents national statistics and regional statistics.
 The regional development database offers official regional and also unofficial statistics.
 Both databases have the following divisions: environment, economics, population, social sphere.
 Data from the population and housing census and the agricultural census are presented separately.
 Each division is broken into subdivisions.
 Both databases are in Estonian and English.